Skip to Main Content

 Local Extras Expertise

-Experienced managing large background calls with Peruvian extras.
-Our 3rd ADs work seamlessly with local casting agencies in Lima and Cusco, Arequipa, Trujillo, and Iquitos to keep extras organised and camera-ready.
+Our 3rd ADs are skilled at managing large background calls with Peruvian extras.
+They work smoothly with local casting agencies in Lima, Cusco, Arequipa, Trujillo, and Iquitos to keep extras organised and camera-ready.

 02.